 We observed the service had a strong, visible, culture which focused on providing people with care which was personalised to the individual.
-Staff were highly motivated, passionate and caring.
-The service believes that people accomplish their hopes, dreams and goals when they receive a service that is delivered in the least restrictive, non stigmatized way.
-This would be done in an accessible environment within a co ordinated system of community and self care.
+Staff were well motivated, passionate and caring.
+The service prides itself upon being friendly and well managed, where the manager and staff respond to the needs of each person with courtesy and dignity at all times.

 People told us the staff respected their choices, encouraged them to maintain their independence and knew their preferences for how they liked things done.
 Staff sat with people when they spoke with them and involved them in things they were doing.
 Staff told us how they respected people's wishes in how they spent their day, and the individually assessed activities they liked to be involved in.
-People were supported to maintain relationships with others.
-People were encouraged to maintain relationships with friends and family.
+People were supported and encouraged to maintain relationships with others and with friends and family.
 However where this was not possible the manager told us that advocacy support services were available.
 Advocates are people who are independent of the service and who support people to have a voice and to make and communicate their wishes.